gagamil/appmkrsla-challenge-backend/README.md

 1st for posting the original URL.
 2nd for getting the original using the shortened one.

-SSE: using this as a mean to return to the client (actually clients) the just shortened link).
+SSE: using this as a mean to return to the client (actually clients) the just shortened link.
 The other obvious option could be a socket connection (which is duplex).
-However didn't want to use it.
+However didn't want to use it here.

 This decision makes the requirement to ack a bit off.
 Since it should happen via the same mean as delivery.
-Still, can ack via a dedicated API endpoint or simply messaging to a queue (makes the backend implementation a bit more separated in terms of concerns).
-The flag isAck is implemented in the data structure (interface).
+Theoretically, can ack via a dedicated API endpoint or simply messaging to a queue (makes the backend implementation a bit more separated in terms of concerns).
+The flag isAck is implemented in the data structure (interface) and false by default.

 As for the use of async ops - did enable nestjs cache system which is by definition async.
 Thus all calling layers are equally async and ready to switch to traditional databases.